MOP Student Projects

 Project Advisor: Lisa Parr

 Reef damage is an issue in areas with heavy boat traffic, but the damage is difficult to map efficiently.
 There are established methods to produce structure from motion (SFM) images of coral reefs by SCUBA.
 These methods are inefficient for mapping large areas.
-For my project, I will be working with Dr. Greg Asner of Arizona State University, John Arvesen, and Kelly van Woesik evaulating the performace of the Sub-surface Mapping System (SMS).
+For my project, I will be working with Dr. Greg Asner of Arizona State University, John Arvesen, and Kelly van Woesik evaulating the performance of the Sub-surface Mapping System (SMS).
 The SMS aims to map reef damage from the ocean’s surface by combining methods used in aerial photography and SFMs.
 I will be conducting the initial tests of the SMS and writing a protocol for mapping reef damage in Kailua Bay, Hawaiʻi.

 Seawords Hilo Campus Student Liaison